FolkerKinzel/VCards/Reference.md

 }
 ````

-This reflects the structure of a data row in a *.vcf-file:
+This reflects the structure of a data row in a VCF file:
 > group1.TEL;TYPE=home,voice;VALUE=uri:tel:+49-123-4567

 In this example corresponds